dotnet/runtime/docs/project/dogfooding.md

 1. Acquire the latest nightly .NET SDK by downloading and extracting a zip/tarball or using an installer from the [installers and binaries table in dotnet/installer](https://github.com/dotnet/installer#installers-and-binaries) (for example, https://aka.ms/dotnet/7.0/daily/dotnet-sdk-win-x64.zip).

-2. By default, the dotnet CLI will use the globally installed SDK if it matches the major/minor version you request and has a higher revision.
-To force it to use a locally installed SDK, you must set an environment variable `DOTNET_MULTILEVEL_LOOKUP=0` in your shell.
-You can use `dotnet --info` to verify what version of the Shared Framework it is using.

-3. Reminder: if you are using a local copy of the dotnet CLI, take care that when you type `dotnet` you do not inadvertently pick up a different copy that you may have in your path.
+2. If you are using a local copy of the dotnet CLI, take care that when you type `dotnet` you do not inadvertently pick up a different copy that you may have in your path.
 On Windows, for example, if you use a Command Prompt, a global copy may be in the path, so use the fully qualified path to your local `dotnet` (e.g. `C:\dotnet\dotnet.exe`).
 If you receive an error "error NETSDK1045:  The current .NET SDK does not support targeting .NET 7.0." then you may be executing an older `dotnet`.

 After setting up dotnet you can verify you are using the dogfooding version by executing `dotnet --info`.
 Here is an example output at the time of writing:
 ```